Brownfields

 How do I nominate sites for use of grant funding?

-Is there a site in your neighborhood or one that you own that you think would benefit from the EPA funding assistance?
 Property owners and community members are encouraged to nominate sites for use of grant funds by completing a Site Nomination Form (provided in the Resources section).

 2024 REQUEST FOR QUALIFICATIONS for U.S. EPA Brownfield Grant Implementation Assistance